lucasralves/pybird/README.md

 # pybird

-A package that creates generic bird geometries and meshes to be used by panel method codes.
+A package that creates generic bird geometries and meshes to be used by panel codes.

 ## How to install: